-LinkedIn leads will usually cost more than Facebook, but if you generate a high quality leads, with a high ROI, it might be worth paying a little bit more.
+Generating leads with LinkedIn ads will usually cost more than Facebook ads, but if you generate a high quality leads, with a high ROI, it might be worth paying a little bit more.
 That’s not to say Facebook leads are low quality either.
 All I’m saying is don’t let the higher cost per lead put you off.

 So, what’s better, LinkedIn ads or Facebook ads?

-To be honest, they are both strong in their own way.
-But if I had to pick one channel, I do believe Facebook does have more of an advantage over LinkedIn right now though, because of it’s smart algorithm, lower cost per lead and smart targeting options.
+To be honest, they are both good in their own way.
+But if I had to pick one channel, I do believe Facebook ads does have more advantages over LinkedIn ads right now (mainly because of its smart algorithm, lower cost per lead and huge user base).

-Ultimately though, the answer to “which channel is better?” for your business, will depend largely on your who you’re targeting and what social media platform they are most likely to be on.
+Ultimately though, the answer to “Is it better to advertise on LinkedIn or Facebook?” will depend largely on your who you’re targeting and what social media platform they are most likely to be on.

 So, here’s what I recommend:

-If you’re potential clients are using both LinkedIn and Facebook, then run a campaign on both to compare the results.
+If your potential clients are using both LinkedIn and Facebook, then run a campaign on both to compare the results.
 Don’t just look at cost per lead.
-Look at the quality of those leads too and your social media ROI.
+Look at the quality of those leads too and your ROI.